The API Versioning Trap

 The external dependencies were even more challenging.
 Many of our customers had built their own tools and workflows around the V8 API.
 These integrations were critical to their operations, meaning that any disruption could have serious consequences for their businesses.
 We needed to communicate effectively with these customers, provide ample notice of the impending changes, and offer support to help them migrate to the new API.

-It took more than 3 years to fully deprecate V8 since we decided to seriously get it done.
+It took over 3 years to fully deprecate V8 since we decided to seriously get it done.

 Our support and customer success teams played a crucial role in this transition.
 They worked closely with customers to understand their specific use cases, troubleshoot issues, and provide guidance on migrating to V9.
 This back-and-forth communication was essential in addressing concerns and ensuring a smooth transition.

 You can understand how time-consuming and expensive it can be to involve all these stakeholders to deprecate such a piece of infrastructure.
-On a business perspective, it is really difficult to sustain such an effort for long time, and the risk is to keep an outdated piece of infrastructure running for years, like it happened in our case.
+From a business perspective, it is really difficult to sustain such an effort for a long time, and the risk is to keep an outdated piece of infrastructure running for years, as it happened in our case.
 Simple choices like creating a new API version could chase you for years.
-We strongly suggest to mind your steps and hopefully learn from our mistakes.
+We strongly suggest you mind your steps and, hopefully, learn from our mistakes.

-Probably one of the biggest mistakes we made during these 10 years was to not declare the previous V8 deprecated as soon as V9 was ready.
-As previously mentioned there are a number of reasons why it didn’t happen, including V9 exhibiting worse performance, but eventually the unclear versioning strategy led to more systems to integrate and rely on the stable V8.
+Probably, one of the biggest mistakes we made during these 10 years was not to declare the previous V8 deprecated as soon as V9 was ready.
+As previously mentioned, there are a number of reasons why it didn’t happen, including V9 exhibiting worse performance.
+Still, eventually, the unclear versioning strategy led to more systems integrating and relying on the stable V8.
 Communication was not clear both internally and externally.
 We had multiple internal clients still using V8 when we set the deprecation goal, including our browser extension.
-The discovery about the browser extension has been really painful, we fell from it when we thought at least most of the internal clients were deprecated.
+The discovery about the browser extension has been really painful, and we fell from it when we thought at least most of the internal clients were deprecated.
 It also significantly pushed the ETA because dropping the old installed versions of the extensions was not trivial at all.
 While looking at external communication, our public docs only listed V8 up to three years ago, making another case for really bad communication and explaining why the network of dependencies kept growing.

 Theory and Best Practices

-Important companies like Stripe and Shopify wrote about about API versioning strategies as well.
+Important companies like Stripe and Shopify wrote about API versioning strategies as well.

 API versioning is a double-edged sword.
 On one hand, it allows for evolution and improvement of services.
 On the other, it can lead to a proliferation of versions that become increasingly difficult to maintain.
 Supporting multiple versions simultaneously is technically referred as Version Sprawl.

-Way too often resources lack to mention how the approach to API versioning can differ significantly depending on whether you're building for B2C or B2B markets.
-When building a B2C product you need fast iteration cycles, generally low impact of breaking changes and emphasis on user experience and feature delivery.
-On the other side building a B2B product comes with longer deprecation cycles, higher impact of breaking changes due to deep integrations and greater need for backwards compatibility.
-These are really different set of requirements that must affect your versioning strategy.
+Way too often, resources fail to mention how the approach to API versioning can differ significantly depending on whether you're building for B2C or B2B markets.
+When building a B2C product, you need fast iteration cycles, generally low impact of breaking changes, and emphasis on user experience and feature delivery.
+On the other side, building a B2B product comes with longer deprecation cycles, a higher impact of breaking changes due to deep integrations, and a greater need for backward compatibility.
+These are really different sets of requirements that must affect your versioning strategy.

-We consider ourselves a product led company, fully devoted to user feedback, experimentation and fast iteration.
+We consider ourselves a product-led company, fully devoted to user feedback, experimentation, and fast iteration.
 Technical debt is the number one enemy to meet these requirements.
-Indeed, the inevitable growing technical debt in a scaling company slow down delivery cycles and overall the entire machine, making experimentation and improvements harder to deliver.
-API versioning can really easily turn into technical debt if your versioning strategy is not clear since the beginning.
+Indeed, the inevitable growing technical debt in a scaling company slows down delivery cycles and overall the entire machine, making experimentation and improvements harder to deliver.
+API versioning can really easily turn into technical debt if your versioning strategy is not clear from the beginning.

-All of this is also a side effect of the product culture in a B2C company, that comes with additional friction for an engineering team to prioritize maintenance and toils like public documentation.
+All of this is also a side effect of the product culture in a B2C company that comes with additional friction for an engineering team to prioritize maintenance and toils like public documentation.
 But there is no way around it.
-Companies like Stripe have a clear incentive in maintaining a clear and up to date documentation, because integrations are the main source of revenue for the company.
+Companies like Stripe have a clear incentive to maintain clear and up-to-date documentation because integrations are the main source of revenue for the company.
 In a company like Toggl that at the same time both never historically monetized API usage and has an active ecosystem of third-party integrations, the incentives for prioritization around these topics are mostly left to engineering maintenance and personal initiative.

 The recipe for these occurrences is a mix of strategic planning and automation.
 First of all, abandon the idea of getting rid of technical debt all at once.
 It will require a number of iterations and smoothing to get to the point where you will actually be able to get rid of it.
 It was a key lesson for us and the only way we eventually managed to deprecate the old API.
-In terms of automation instead, whatever requires a manual process to be maintained and such a process is not directly aligned with business goals will end up being outdated.
-For this reason our existing public documentation is auto generated automatically on each code release.
+In terms of automation, instead, whatever requires a manual process to be maintained and such a process is not directly aligned with business goals will end up being outdated.
+For this reason, our existing public documentation is auto-generated automatically on each code release.
 The amount of manual work required for maintenance is really limited, and for the past three years seldom we suffered any type of inconsistency.
-Unfortunately, it doesn’t mean our communication is now perfect, we are still missing to communicate a consistent changelog to inform third parties about API changes, but we are working on it.
+Unfortunately, it doesn’t mean our communication is now perfect; we are still missing a consistent changelog to inform third parties about API changes, but we are working on it.

-Another aspect conflicting with best practices in the day-to-day is that despite you can try to avoid breaking changes as much as you can, those are inevitable.
-As part of the infinite game, your company will be evolving over time and sooner or later the evolution will require some breaking change.
+Another aspect conflicting with best practices in the day-to-day is that although you can try to avoid breaking changes as much as you can, those are inevitable.
+As part of the infinite game, your company will be evolving over time, and sooner or later, the evolution will require some breaking change.
 The general approach to avoid being blocked by breaking changes is to branch.
-In the case of API versioning you can either create a new version or new endpoint(s), migrate dependencies to the new branch, and eventually deprecate the old one.
-In this case, you are temporarily maintaining multiple functioning versions of the same system.
-The transition period is inevitable, but at least it allow to deliver the new behavior meeting users’ expectations.
+In the case of API versioning, you can either create a new version or new endpoint(s), migrate dependencies to the new branch, and eventually deprecate the old one.
+In this case, you temporarily maintain multiple functioning versions of the same system.
+The transition period is inevitable, but at least it allows the delivery of the new behavior to meet users’ expectations.

-When branching becomes systematic tough and not just a temporarily measure to deliver new functionalities, you might end up trying to maintain multiple API versions for longer periods of time.
+When branching becomes systematic, though, and not just a temporary measure to deliver new functionalities, you might end up trying to maintain multiple API versions for longer periods of time.
 Maintaining multiple versions at the same time can easily transform into a nightmare.
 The primary reason is when your underlying data model, like your database schema, changes throughout different versions.
 In that case, the options are either to maintain different running schema versions, introducing serious complexity and maintenance overhead your team probably doesn’t want to deal with, or on the other side to manage the backward compatibility via business logic.
-The latter is definitely easier and more manageable, but over time it will be more and more difficult to ensure consistency with older versions.
+The latter is definitely easier and more manageable, but over time, it will be more and more difficult to ensure consistency with older versions.

-In our case, the V9 API grew introducing major changes to the data model.
+In our case, the V9 API grew, introducing major changes to the data model.
 For instance, the Organization layer was later introduced, as well as a number of features and user roles.
-These changes made maintenance of V8 a growing burden.
-Eventually, the old version will end up lacking compatibility or worse will become a dangerous entry point.
-First of all security holes could arise when the old version has access to domains that are not covered by the new version.
-In the best case scenario the mismatch will be the source for inconsistencies.
+These changes made the maintenance of V8 a growing burden.
+Eventually, the old version will end up lacking compatibility or, worse, will become a dangerous entry point.
+First of all, security holes could arise when the old version has access to domains that are not covered by the new version.
+In the best-case scenario, the mismatch will be the source of inconsistencies.

 When V10?